obsidianmd/obsidian-help/en/Licenses and payment/Catalyst license.md

 ### Get your forum badge

-**Note:** To connect your Obsidian account and your forum account, you need to use the same email address for both accounts.
+**Note:** To connect your Obsidian account and your forum account, you must use the same email address for both accounts.

 1. If you haven't already, join our [forum](https://forum.obsidian.md/).
 2. Browse to your [Obsidian account page](https://obsidian.md/account).